ooni/ooni.org/content/about/data-policy.md

 By default, we do *not* collect your IP addresses.
-You can, however, opt-in to provide your individual IP address (to enhance the accuracy of information) by enabling this option in the settings of the OONI Probe apps.
+You can, however, opt-in to provide your individual IP address (to enhance the accuracy of information) by enabling this option in the settings of the [OONI Probe desktop app](https://ooni.org/install/desktop).

 If you run the performance tests included in the OONI Probe apps, the [Measurement Lab (M-Lab)](https://www.measurementlab.net/) will collect and publish your IP address, irrespective of your OONI Probe settings.
 Learn more about M-Lab's data governance through its [privacy statement](https://www.measurementlab.net/privacy/).